Beta Reader Information

 ~ You may think this is a "no, duh" statement, but you'd be surprised. ~

 2. Warning: my books are addictive (so I've been told).
-If you Beta read one book, there is a likelihood that you will want to Beta Read others and I HIGHLY encourage it, but understand if you can't/don't want to do that.
+If you Beta read one book, there is a likelihood that you will want to Beta Read others and I HIGHLY encourage it, but I also understand if you can't/don't want to do that.

 • Those who check their messages:

-1. Again, this may seem like a "No, duh" statement, but again, you'd be surprised how many Betas forget to check their messages or the Beta Server for weeks during the process.
+1. Again, this may seem like a "No, duh" statement, but again, you'd be surprised how many Betas forget to check their messages or the Discord Beta Server for weeks during the process.

 --> WARNING: We are a tight knit group over there, so be prepared for lots of interesting topics, real life moments, and dark humor memes..